What Do Solar Photovoltaic Installer Do?

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 11,300 jobs in the United States for Solar Photovoltaic Installer.
+There were about 11,300 jobs for Solar Photovoltaic Installer in 2016 (in the United States).
 New jobs are being produced at a rate of 104.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,800 new jobs for Solar Photovoltaic Installer by 2026.
-The BLS estimates 3,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Solar Photovoltaic Installer are California, New Mexico, and Ohio.
 Watch out if you plan on working in Indiana, Massachusetts, or Vermont.
 These states have the worst job growth for this type of profession.